ais-one/cookbook/README.md

 ## Todo

-* Customise colours and fonts...
-* Add Locale
-  * either use (vue-i18n / vee-validation) to store
+* Improve on the schema example, it is not intuitive now.
+* check if need to use vee-validate (most likely not needed)
-* Take note of the following issues
+* Take note of the following github issues
   * Fixed Table Header: https://github.com/vuetifyjs/vuetify/issues/1547, https://github.com/vuetifyjs/vuetify/pull/2868
   * Infinite Scroll:  https://github.com/vuetifyjs/vuetify/issues/3538
+* Add D3 chart or leaflet map example
 * Look into abort/timeout for async operations without abort/timeout feature
 * Check if it is possible to make compatible with NuxtJS
   * route-link, to, nuxt-link

 ## Changes

+### Version 0.0.11
 ### Version 0.0.9 & 0.0.10
 ### Version 0.0.8
 ### Version 0.0.7